signed/swagger-toolbox/opportunities.md

   - parameters
   - ...

+SwaggerValidate:
+- check for ambiguity in path definitions
+  - /{variable} and /constant

 SwaggerCompare
 - Decide if two api definitions are the same and report differences
 - define what 'the same' means